botfatherio/botfather.io/src/content/legal/terms.md

 #### Term and Termination

-This Agreement shall remain in effect until terminated by you or the botfather developer(s).
+This Agreement shall remain in effect until terminated by you or the Botfather developer(s).

-The botfather developers may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.
+The Botfather developers may, in its sole discretion, at any time and for any or no reason, suspend or terminate this Agreement with or without prior notice.

-This Agreement will terminate immediately, without prior notice from the botfather developers, in the event that you fail to comply with any provision of this Agreement.
+This Agreement will terminate immediately, without prior notice from the Botfather developers, in the event that you fail to comply with any provision of this Agreement.
 You may also terminate this Agreement by deleting the Application and all copies thereof from your mobile device or from your desktop.

 Upon termination of this Agreement, you shall cease all use of the Application and delete all copies of the Application from your mobile device or from your desktop.